Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/09-kubernetes-configuration-files.md

 # Generating Kubernetes Configuration Files for Authentication

-> [!NOTE]
-> In this section, you can follow the steps without any changes in kelseyhightower's official guide: [05-kubernetes-configuration-files.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/05-kubernetes-configuration-files.md).
-I added the shortened version of the code below for convenience.

 ## Generating Kubernetes Configuration Files

 Generate kubelet, kube-proxy, kube-controller, kube-scheduler, and admin kubernetes configuration files